 Student Name (Printed): Date:

 Student (900) ID#:

-I understand that my exposure to patients at healthc preventable diseases puts me at risk of acquiring the
+I understand that my exposure to patients at healthcapreventable diseases puts me at risk of acquiring the

-I had the opportunity to be vaccinated, however, I c below at this time.
-I understand that by declining vacquiring the disease.
+I had the opportunity to be vaccinated, however, I could below at this time.
+I understand that by declining valuacquiring the disease.

-I understand that I will be required to abide by the process vaccinations at the healthcare facilities.
+I understand that I will be required to abide by the p vaccinations at the healthcare facilities.
 Therefore, I experiences at healthcare facilities.
-1

 TYPE REASON

 (attach any documentation with this form)

 □ Measles, Mumps, Rubella (MMR)

 □ Varicella (VZW)

 □ Hepatitis B

 □ Influenza

 □ Tetanus/Pertussis/Tdap

 Student Signature Date

+-